hah98/SP2-CA/README.md

 This is Auction House and online auction house where users can bid, create and look through all sorts of listings.

-The website contains these pages:
+The website contains these pages and funcunalities:

 - Main page (index.html)
 - View All Listings
-- View specifc
+- View specifc listing (bid)
-- bid
+- View profile and update avatar
 - Log In
 - Register
+- create Listing
+- Update listing
+- Delete Listing
+- Search funcunality

 ## Built With